Chart Color Schemes

 Para Hills West was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Para Hills West has a high level of cultural diversity, with 31.3% of its population speaking a language other than English at home and 37.4% born overseas.
-Christianity is the predominant religion in Para Hills West, accounting for 35.9% of the population.
-Notably, the 'Other' religious category comprises 4.4% of Para Hills West's population, higher than the regional average of 2.8%.
+Para Hills West has a high level of cultural diversity, with 31.3% of its residents speaking a language other than English at home and 37.4% born overseas.
+Christianity is the dominant religion in Para Hills West, comprising 35.9% of the population.
+However, there is an overrepresentation in the 'Other' category, which makes up 4.4% of the population compared to 1.8% across Greater Adelaide.

 Frequently Asked Questions - Diversity